Cade Cavalli and Jackson Rutledge, two young arms, give the Nats a glimpse of the future

 “We got something special in these guys,” Manager Dave Martinez said before throwing a dash of water on that thought: “It’s baby steps with them.”

 The results were broadcast on ESPN and splashed across social media: Cavalli, 6-foot-4, had his fastball clocked between 96 and 98 mph.
 He leaned on an impressive cutter to escape a jam of his making.
-Then Rutledge, 6-foot-8 and skinnier, threw mid-to-high 90s heat and won an 11-pitch battle with Smith.
+Then Rutledge, 6-foot-8 and skinnier, threw mid-to-high-90s heat and won an 11-pitch battle with Smith.
 He did so by striking out the power-hitting lefty, with a slider below the zone.

-These are shiny details for the Nationals, whose farm system was ranked last by a few outlets this spring.
-Their prospects were largely missing from the annual Top 100 rankings.
-That is, among other reasons, because frequent trades and fast-tracking young players such as Juan Soto, Carter Kieboom, Victor Robles and Luis García in recent years.
+These are shiny details for the Nationals, whose farm system was ranked last by a few outlets this year.
+Their prospects were largely missing from the annual top 100 rankings.
+That is, among other reasons, because of frequently making trades and fast-tracking young players such as Juan Soto, Carter Kieboom, Victor Robles and Luis García in recent years.
 But a dearth of homegrown, major league starters is a trend Washington has to curb before it’s too late.

 Rutledge and Cavalli are at the center of that mission.
-That Joe Ross, Erick Fedde and Austin Voth have stayed on the fringe, and are still competing for a rotation spot this spring, makes it all the more urgent.
+That Joe Ross, Erick Fedde and Austin Voth have stayed on the fringe and are still competing for a rotation spot this spring makes it all the more urgent.
 After this season, Max Scherzer can become a free agent.
 So can Jon Lester, the Nationals’ expected fourth starter.
 Stephen Strasburg (32 years old) and Patrick Corbin (31) will still have five and three years left on their contracts, respectively.
 Yet the rest of the staff, long Washington’s beating heart, will need a serious lift.

 General Manager Mike Rizzo has never shied away from advancing young players to stay competitive.
 Before Soto, Kieboom, Robles and García, there were Strasburg and Bryce Harper.
 Rutledge and Cavalli could have the perfect mix of timing and skill set.
 Or that could apply to one and not the other.